giotto-eth/haqq/docs/guides/validators/security_best_practices.md

 enable = false
 ```

-As you can see there are a few list of services, and we can have limit access to them via creating some rules:
+As you can see there are a few list of services, and we can have limit access to them via creating some specific rules:

+Here is an examples of port specific rules:

-**TCP or UNIX socket address for the RPC server to listen on**
+### TCP or UNIX socket address for the RPC server to listen on

 ```sh
 sudo iptables -A INPUT -p tcp --dport 26657 -j DROP